angular/angular/adev/src/content/guide/components/lifecycle.md

       nativeElement.style.padding = computePadding();
     }, {phase: AfterRenderPhase.Write});

-    // Use the `Read` phase to read geometric properties after all writes have occured. afterNextRender(() => {
+    // Use the `Read` phase to read geometric properties after all writes have occurred. afterNextRender(() => {
       this.elementHeight = nativeElement.getBoundingClientRect().height;
     }, {phase: AfterRenderPhase.Read});